Five Pieces for String Quartet (Schulhoff)

-The "Fünf Stücke für Streichquartett" or "Five Pieces for String Quartet" is a suite of five musical pieces by Czech composer Erwin Schulhoff.
+The Fünf Stücke für Streichquartett (Five Pieces for String Quartet) is a suite of five musical pieces by Czech composer Erwin Schulhoff.
 The work contains stylistic connections to both a baroque dance suite and to other pieces composed by the Second Viennese School.
 The piece premiered on 8 August 1924 at the International Society for New Music Festival in Salzburg, and was dedicated to Darius Milhaud.

 Structure

 Each of the pieces evokes a different style of dance music: